blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 the USCB produces the
-[Voting and Registration Supplement](https://www.census.gov/topics/public-sector/voting.html) to the Current Population Survey (CPS-VRS), by asking approximately 100,000 people nationwide for their registration status and if they voted in the general election.
+[Voting and Registration Supplement](https://www.census.gov/topics/public-sector/voting.html) to the Current Population Survey (CPS-VRS), asking approximately 100,000 people nationwide if they voted in the general election.
 Responses are paired with county of residence, demographic information (age, sex, race, ethnicity, education, etc.), allowing estimation of voter turnout among various groups and in various places.